 Timothy Dalton’s reign as James Bond was cruelly brief, but it was also extremely important for the series as a whole.
-When Dalton was finally announced as the fifth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007 and historically that has always been the case.
+When Dalton was finally announced as the fifth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007, and historically that has always been the case.
 Back in the early 1970s, people were dubious about Moore taking over from Connery, and many continued to be critical throughout his tenure, pining for the portrayal of Bond they had grown so hopelessly accustomed to.
-When those people finally got their wish after seeing an ageing Moore put out to pasture, there was more grumbling from those who had been weaned on a diet of suave innuendo.
-I suppose it speaks to the preciousness of the character and the loyalty those portrayals seem to inspire in the minds of generations.
+When those people finally got their wish after seeing an ageing Moore put out to pasture, there was more grumbling afoot from those who had been weaned on a diet of suave innuendo.
+I suppose it speaks to the preciousness of the character and the loyalty those portrayals seem to inspire in the minds of certain generations.

-That’s all well and good, but times were most certainly changing, and it was Dalton who was given the daunting task of convincing others of that fact.
-Sure, Bond had always adapted to commercial and social trends in order to keep the series relevant, but the movie industry was maturing as a whole, as had audiences, and the kitsch gadgets, egomaniacal villains and cute one-liners were not in tune with the modern action formula.
+Still, there must have been other factors involved.
+I mean, it only took an extra trip to the cinema to see Bond’s latest outing, and if audiences were as invested in the series as they had once been it surely would have been a different story.
+There was the subject of the film’s unprecedented PG-13 rating, which no doubt brought a halt to many a family outing, ostracising a major demographic.
+Since many fans simply refused to see Licence to Kill, much of the blame can be attributed to its predecessor, which in some ways feels like something of a Moore throwback, and understandably so.
+Bond debuts are notoriously tricky due to fan loyalties and expectations.
+In Licence to Kill, Dalton was still finding his footing, and there was bound to be an element of transition following Moore’s 12-year stint as 007.
 There was also a rather serious social issue to contend with, one that went directly against Bond’s philandering modus.
-The ’80s saw the rise of the AIDS epidemic, and after the free love of the swinging ’60s and ’70s, people were once again looking at sex as not only a taboo subject, but a dangerous, potentially life-threatening one.
+The 80s saw the rise of the AIDS epidemic, and after the free love of the swinging 60s and 70s, people were once again looking at sex as not only a taboo subject, but a dangerous, potentially life-threatening one.
 Those calling the shots would have been more than aware of this fact.
 Fans may have been used to a misogynistic ladies man, but how would that have translated in such a shocked sexual climate?
 My guess is not very well.

 Ironically, Dalton would later turn down the lead in Brosnan’s well-received debut Goldeneye.
-In an interview with The Week, Dalton said of the opportunity, ‘[Broccoli] asked if I would come back, and I said, ‘Well, I’ve actually changed my mind a little bit.
+In an interview with The Week, Dalton said of the opportunity, “[Broccoli] asked if I would come back, and I said, ‘Well, I’ve actually changed my mind a little bit.
 I think that I’d love to do one… And he said, quite rightly, ‘Look, Tim.
 You can’t do one.
 There’s no way, after a five-year gap between movies that you can come back and just do one.
 You’d have to plan on four or five.’
 And I thought, ‘Oh, no, that would be the rest of my life.
 Too much.
 Too long.’
 So I respectfully declined.”
 Probably a wise choice considering how the Brosnan tenure fared post-Goldeneye, the series once again descending into camp territory despite some pretty nifty action sequences (minus Die Another Day‘s invisible car chase, of course).

-By May, 1990, Michael G. Wilson and Alfonse Ruggiero had completed an outline treatment that contained a detailed story, descriptions of locations, key characters and major concepts — all of those ingredients that are essential to making a Bond movie special.
+By May 1990, Michael G. Wilson and Alfonse Ruggiero had completed an outline treatment that contained a detailed story, descriptions of locations, key characters and major concepts — all of those ingredients that are essential to making a Bond movie special.
 Set to be released in the same year that James Cameron brought Terminator 2:Judgement Day to our screens, a ‘Bond 17’ treatment preface promised ‘robotic devices’ that were ‘complex and exotic machines designed for specific tasks’, devices that would be created ‘especially for the film for maximum dramatic and visual impact’.
 There was even a detailed opening sequence involving a malfunctioning robotics device at a chemical weapons factory in Scotland, one that resulted in a deadly explosion and a full investigation by the British Prime Minister.
 There may even have been a John Major lookalike to rival the ludicrously camp appearance of Margaret Thatcher during the closing sequence of For Your Eyes Only., though this is pure speculation on my part.

 From there, the movie would venture from Hong Kong to Japan to mainland China after a typical briefing from MI6’s HQ.
 According to the treatment, Bond’s nemesis would be ‘a brilliant and handsome thirty-year-old British-Chinese entrepreneur’, a new-age tech geek with a loose screw and a penchant for nuclear ‘accidents’, in this case a robotics device going doolally at a Chinese atomic plant in Nanking.
 Below is an excerpt from the potential movie’s screen treatment: